One Book, One Michiana begins April 2023

 Every year in April, the community comes together to read and discuss one book together.
-We need your help to pick the next book!
-Vote for one of the three options below.
+We ask for your help to pick the next great book!

-This year is the eleventh annual One Book, One Michiana community reading program.
-Beginning in summer 2021, seven One Book Committee members began discussing over forty books from three different categories: modern fiction, classics, and nonfiction.
+This year is the 13th annual One Book, One Michiana community reading program.
+Beginning in summer 2022, several One Book Committee members began discussing over forty books from different categories.

-The committee unanimously agreed to select a nonfiction book this year.
+The committee unanimously agreed to select a book that centers on the LGBTQ experience of teens.
 The goal was to choose a well-written, timely, and deeply meaningful work that provides insight and understanding through the author’s experiences.
 Committee members diligently read and discussed the books together.
 In June, they narrowed the list down to twelve, and in July, they chose the five final titles.
 With the help of community partners, the Library recruited eight community readers to read all five books and select the top three.

-In September, the community readers met with the One Book Committee members to discuss the books, and they chose the three final titles listed above.
-Now, it’s your turn to make your voice heard.
-You can help choose the next One Book, One Michiana title.
+In September, the community readers met with the One Book Committee members to discuss the books, and they chose the three final titles.
+Finally, community members vote on the final three titles and choose the 2023 book.

 2021 – True Grit

 2019 – The Hitchhiker’s Guide to the Galaxy

 2015 – The Night Circus

 2013 – Killer Angels